 This is an easy meal to make, but takes planning, like most slow cooker meals.
 But I promise, carnitas are well worth the wait!
 Here’s how to make the best ever slow cooker carnita recipe:

-- SHRED: When the meat is fork tender, pull into small chunks (we prefer this over finely shredded).
+- Shred: When the meat is fork-tender, pull into small chunks.

 - Broil: Spread the shredded meat on a cookie sheet broil until the edges are deep brown and crispy.